 A course designed to develop the student competence in the methods, materials, and activities appropriate for the teaching of art at the secondary level.

 ART 460.
 Gallery/Collections Management Internship.
 3.

-Option of being placed in an on-campus or off-campus non-paid internship.
-Under the direct supervision of the gallery/museum director, the intern will perform tasks that support the operations of the exhibition space, educational programming, and permanent collections.
+An on-campus internship under the direct supervision of the gallery/museum director.
+The intern will perform day-to-day tasks which support the operations of the exhibition space and permanent collections.